 - Have access to the school's managing allegations against adults procedures and whistle blowing policy.
 In addition, the NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk. - Have access to What to do if you are worried a child is being abused 2015: Advice for practitioners

-DFE 2015 - Understand that any indication of failure to follow any of the procedures set out within this policy will lead to a formal investigation by the school.
+Staff can call: 0800 028 0285 - line is available from 8am to 8pm, Monday to Friday and 9am to 6pm at weekends, or email: help@nspcc.org.uk. - Have access to What to do if you are worried a child is being abused 2015: Advice for practitioners DFE 2015 - Understand that any indication of failure to follow any of the procedures set out within this policy will lead to a formal investigation by the school.